brsynth/amn_release/README.md

 - `environment_amn.yml` is the file to create an appropriate conda environment for a **local** install.
 It has exactly the same packages and versions than the environment used to develop this project.

 - `environment_amn_light.yml` is the file to create an appropriate conda environment for a **colab** install.
-It has just a few missing packages that are not by default in colab, and needed for this project.
+It has just a few packages that are not present by default in colab, and needed for this project.